Db2-DTE-POC/wxddemo/docs/wxd-superset.md

 Press the Connect button to create the connection.

 ### Create reports/charts/dashboards
 Once the connection has been tested and created for watsonx.data, we can click on Dataset and create a new dataset based on the customer table in the tiny schema.
 Reports/dashboards can then be created using the very intuitive Superset interface.

+**Note**: The Apache Superset team removes, inserts and updates charts on a frequent basis with no advance notification.
+The example you see below may not be exactly the same when you run the code.
+This is not something that we can control in the demonstration environment.

 Select Datasets at the top of the Apache Superset window.